On a flight to NYC, Jerry has a first-class time, but Elaine suffers in coach. Meanwhile, Kramer and George try to hit the right airport.

 George: It's sacred, Kramer.
 You make a pickup, you keep a pickup.

-George Character Comedy ★ Rewatch Jerry: You know what I love about first class?
+George Character Comedy Absurdist ★ Rewatch Jerry: You know what I love about first class?
 The bathroom has flowers.

 First Class Passenger: Flowers?
 In an airplane bathroom?